So, mucus in baby poop – is it worth worrying about?

 In their first few days of life, your baby produces what is called meconium.

-Yep, baby poop can be confusing.
+Yep, infant poop can be confusing.

 Add mucus to the mix, and it’s hard to know what you’re dealing with.